What Is Torrenting

 Now that I’ve (hopefully) convinced you to never torrent without using a VPN, you’re probably wondering what tools you should use for the job.
 Here are a few of my personal recommendations.

-While ExpressVPN performs better overall, NordVPN sets itself apart by actively encouraging torrenting where its competitor merely allows it.
+NordVPN sets itself apart by actively encouraging torrenting where its competitor merely allows it.
 Several servers in NordVPN’s worldwide network are optimized for P2P file sharing.

 You can read more about it in my full NordVPN review.
 I have also written a complete guide on how to download torrents with NordVPN.